kosztik/car-onboard-computer-obd2-bluetooth-arduino/README.md

 # Car onboard computer with arduino

-With this project I try to use the arduino for some usefull calculations meanwhile I drive
+With this Arduino project, I will try to make some useful calculations and show it when I drive.

+these are:
+- short term consumption in L/100km
+- long term consumption in L/100km
-- something
+- speed in km/h
+- Fuel in the tank (L)
+- predicted km based on remaining fuel

+The details about the used hardware see the wiki pages.